decentraland/documentation/content/player/marketplace/marketplace.md

 Click a transaction to see more details about it on Etherscan.

 {{< hint warning >}}
-**📔 Note**   This screen only shows transactions that were initiated by you.
+**📔 Note**:  This screen only shows transactions that were initiated by you.
 It doesn't show the sale of tokens, since that action is initiated by the buyer.
 {{< /hint >}}